undark-lab/swyft/docs/source/context.rst

 too few simulations in parameter regions that matter most.

 .. note::
-   SWYFT uses a new nested sampling scheme to target parameter regions most relevant for a given observation.
+   *swyft* uses a new nested sampling scheme to target parameter regions most relevant for a given observation.
 This allows similar precision to likelihood-based approaches, without the high number of simulator runs (nested ratio estimation, NRE [2]).